Nadda hits out at Mamata, Rahul | Devdiscourse

-Banerjee is so busy in the politics of appeasement that national interest has taken backseat for her.
+Banerjee is so busy in the politics of appeasement that national interest has taken backseat for her, he said.
 "The writing on the wall is clear.
 The time of her government is over.
 It's only a matter of time that BJP comes to power in Bengal," he said.

 "Is (the concern for) vote bank bigger than national interest for Mamata Banerjee?
 She should answer why her party opposed the move to integrate the country," he said.
 Criticising Rahul Gandhi, Nadda said "Look at the statements made by Congress leader Rahul Gandhi.
 His statements were used by Pakistan to oppose the India in United Nations.
 Is this nationalism?
 Is this patriotism?"
 Nadda asked..